SwimMac/swimmaccarolina.org/src/pages/masters.md

 <ul>

-<li>NOTE: HFFA pool is currently closed for renovations and scheduled to reopen on Monday, October 1
+<li>NOTE: HFFA pool is currently closed for renovations and scheduled to reopen on October 1

 </ul>